 In the week I was shopping with my son and he asked for a malt loaf, one of those fruity, sticky loaves wrapped up in a packet, the same brand as my mother used to buy when I was young.
 When we arrived home, both of us were looking forward to our little treat with a cup of tea, but boy, were we disappointed.
 Not with the loaf itself which was how I remembered it: still sticky, still difficult to slice without squashing and still delicious with thick smears of butter.
 But the size!
 It was so small I could have just put butter on the top and eaten it whole.

 Needless to say I decided to make my own and the result was so delicious I would like to share it with you lovely lot.
-The loaf is not as squashy as the shop bought one, which does not detract from the deliciousness whatsoever and makes it easier to slice.
-Like most fruit cakes it would probably be even better wrapped and stored or a few days before eating but I can’t see that happening here.
+Like most fruit cakes it would probably be even better wrapped and stored or a few days before eating but I can’t see that happening if I’m perfectly honest.

 - 30g Molasses

 - 100g Dark Muscovado Sugar

 - 100g Soft Dried Prunes, chopped

 - 2 Eggs

 - Put the malt extract, molasses and sugar into a medium saucepan and cook over a low heat until the sugar has dissolved.

 - Pour in the hot tea and the dried fruit and mix.
 Take off the heat and leave for 5 minutes.